 At the forefront of blue carbon

 The Nature Conservancy is at the forefront of blue carbon in Australia.
 Over the last few years we helped develop the science behind blue carbon through our Mapping Ocean Wealth project.
 Now, we’re partnering with Smartgroup, a leading national provider of novated car leasing.
-This partnership expands their carbon offset program through new blue carbon projects in South Australia.
+This partnership expands their carbon offset program through a new blue carbon project in South Australia.

 How we’re capturing blue carbon in South Australia